 This morning Lynette Tremblay, Global Edmonton’s Vice President, Strategy and Innovation joined Danielle Smith on her talk show on 630 CHED to discuss the economic outlook for the Edmonton Metropolitan Region and the proactive approach that Edmonton Global is taking to transform our regional economy.

-“It’s not good enough anymore to take a passive approach” said Lynette.
-“We can’t waste resources chasing every shiny object or putting out vague marketing pitches on the assumption that investment will just come our way.
-Now is the time for us to get creative, aggressive and targeted.
+“It’s not good enough anymore to take a passive approach,” said Lynette.
+“We can’t waste resources chasing every shiny object or putting out vague marketing pitches on the assumption that investors will just come our way.
+Now is the time for us to get creative, aggressive, and targeted.
 That’s why Edmonton Global has developed strategies for targeting investment opportunities that reflect the assets we have, the things we do well, and the things the world is looking for now.”